XeroAPI/Xero-CFML/README.md

 Once your integration is complete, schedule a time with Xero Developer Relations to review your integration and upgrade your Public application to a Partner Application.

 #### Generate Public/Private Key
 A [public/private key pair](http://developer.xero.com/documentation/advanced-docs/public-private-keypair/) is required to sign your RSA-SHA1 oAuth requests.
 Upload the public key when you upgrade to a Partner application.
-Store the private key on your server.
-To keep things simple, place the private key in the /example/partner/cert directory.
-In a production environment, you will store this key outside the webroot for security reasons.
+Store the private key  in the /resources/certs directory.

 The basic command line steps to generate a public and private key using OpenSSL are as follows: